-The PRIMOS command line processor provides facilities to improve the user's productivity by reducing the amount of typing necessary to accomplish common and repetitive functions.
+The PRIMOS command line processor improves the user's productivity by reducing the amount of typing necessary to accomplish common and repetitive functions.

-The abbreviation facility (ABBREV) allows users to create their own synonyms for commands and arguments.
+The abbreviation facility allows users to create their own synonyms for commands and arguments.
 Using abbreviations, users can reduce common or lengthy command lines to simple, possibly parameterized, abbreviations.
 The net result is less typing, fewer errors, and increased productivity.

-Users can utilize global variables for passing strings between command lines and programs.
-Global variables are created by the user and are referenced by using their names in command lines or through subroutines in a program.
+Users can use global variables for passing strings between command lines and programs.
+Global variables are created by the user and referenced by using their names in command lines or through subroutines in a program.

 Command functions are available which return system data as strings for use in command lines.
 There are functions providing time and date in multiple formats, file system information, and arithmetic calculations.
+Additionally, users can write their own command functions.

 The command processor also supports features which allow the application of single commands to multiple operands.
 Command iteration causes a single command to execute once for each of an explicit list of operands.
 Wildcarding allows a command to operate on a collection of file system objects selected via a mask.
 Treewalking executes a command over selected parts of a file system subtree.
-And name generation provides for the generation of file system names from a given (possibly wildcard) name and a pattern.
-In addition, qualifiers may be applied to selection criteria specifying for example file types or date selectors.

-Finally, all of these PRIMOS features - abbreviations, global variables, command functions, and command processing - may be used together yielding commands of extraordinary functionality.
+And name generation generates file system names from a given (possibly wildcard) name and pattern.
+In addition, qualifiers may be applied to selection criteria specifying. for example, file types or date selectors.
+Finally, all of these PRIMOS features - abbreviations, global variables, command functions, and command processing - may be used together to yield commands of increased functionality.